jkkummerfeld/slate/README.md

  - q            - quit
  - h            - toggle help info (default on)

+Note, when moving to the next or previous file, the current state is saved.
+If annotations are being saved without overwriting raw data then the annotated version will be read in.
+For example, if a file is annotated, then '/\' is typed, the file will be showing again with the new annotations.

 Tokens are coloured as follows:

  - Blue on white, current token under consideration